cpske/programming1/About.md

 **Copying == Fail**  Anyone who submits copied work will receive grade "F" and be reported to Faculty of Engineering for disciplinary action.

-### Textbook and Readings

-Assignments will use material from these sources:

-* Horstmann, *Big Java*, 5E or 4E.
-The 4th and 5th editions are almost identical.
-The 4th edition is more concise and some parts are better organized.
-5E has better page layout.
-Both editions cover Java 7, but not the new features in Java 8.
-* [The Java Tutorial](https://docs.oracle.com/javase/tutorial/) (Recommended).
-The most comprehensive Java tutorial.
-The [Really Big Index](https://docs.oracle.com/javase/tutorial/reallybigindex.html) page is the best place to find specific material, so bookmark it.
-I suggest you [download it](http://www.oracle.com/technetwork/java/javase/java-tutorial-downloads-2005894.html) and install on your computer.
-* *The Java JDK Documentation*.
-You are required to install this on your computer and **bookmark** the API index in your web browser.
-This is a great source of knowledge about the Java platform.
-Go to [Java SE Downloads](http://www.oracle.com/technetwork/java/javase/downloads/index.html) and scroll down to "Java SE 8 documentation".

-### Other Useful Resources

-* *Getting Started with Java* by Tony Gaddis.
-Covers the same material as *Big Java* but more focus on programming.
-Several students prefer this book.

 ### Programming Tools You Will Need

 1. **Java 8 JDK** and JRE.
 The JDK includes a JRE.
 [Download from Oracle](http://www.oracle.com/technetwork/java/javase/downloads/index.html).
 2. **Java IDE**  Good ones are [BlueJ](https://bluej.org), Eclipse, Netbeans, and IntelliJ IDEA.
-BlueJ is good for trying out code and visualization.
+BlueJ is recommended for trying out Java code and visualization objects.
 I use BlueJ in class.
-In BlueJ, you can visualize code, interactively run code (without compiling), and inspect objects.
+Please try BlueJ at first.
 3. **Git command line tool.**  IDEs include a git tool but you still need the command line git program.
-Download from: http://git-scm.org/download/.
+Download from [http://git-scm.org/download/](http://git-scm.org/download/).
-4. **UML editor is helpful.** Eclipse, Netbeans, and IDEA have UML extensions that can generate class diagram from Java code.
-[Violet](https://sourceforge.net/projects/violet/files/violetumleditor/) is a simple, easy-to-use UML editor written in Java.
+4. **UML editor is helpful.** [Violet](https://sourceforge.net/projects/violet/files/violetumleditor/) is a simple, easy-to-use UML editor written in Java.
 I use version 2.0.1 (not the newest) because it inserts less space.
+Eclipse, Netbeans, and IDEA have UML extensions that generate a class diagram from Java code.
+5. You also need the Java Documentation, see below.
+The *Java Tutorial* is also recommended.

 ### Windows Users: